directus/directus/docs/extensions/services/configuring-collections.md

 # Configuring Collections, Fields, and Relations

-Use the `CollectionsService`, `FieldsService` and `RelationsService` to configure and modify the data model.
+Use the `CollectionsService`, `FieldsService` and `RelationsService` to configure and modify the data model of a collection.

 ## CollectionsService

-The `CollectionsService` is responsible for managing and manipulating data in collections.
-Utilize it to perform CRUD operations on collection.
+The `CollectionsService` is used for manipulating data and performing CRUD operations on a collection.

 ```js
 export default defineEndpoint(async (router, context) => {